raspberrypi/documentation/hardware/raspberrypi/bootmodes/README.md

 ## Introduction

 The Raspberry Pi has a number of different stages of booting.
-This document is explains how the boot modes work, and which ones are supported for Linux booting.
+This document explains how the boot modes work, and which ones are supported for Linux booting.

 [Boot Sequence](bootflow.md)